Lanzhou-J/Lanzhou-J.github.io/_posts/2021-06-29-Set-Google-Analytics-for-blog.md

 #### Set up GA4

-I first set up GA4 following the guide in this article([https://support.google.com/analytics/answer/9304153](https://support.google.com/analytics/answer/9304153))
+I first set up GA4 following the guide in this article([[GA4] Set up Analytics for a website and/or app](https://support.google.com/analytics/answer/9304153))

 [https://marketingplatform.google.com/about/analytics/](https://marketingplatform.google.com/about/analytics/)